contact-us twitter arrow-right arrow-down search facebook map email close arrow-left arrow-up translate facebook

 EYFS Observations

 Early Years also use Tapestry to record observations of children's progress.
-This in an online tool that parents can also access and record their child's learning.
+This in an online tool that parents can also access and record their child's home learning.
 Providing an ongoing dialogue between home and school.

+We use NFER assessments in Year 2 from the Autumn term and in Year 1 from the Spring term to assess reading.
 We use the NFER Hub to enable us to analyse the data and shape the teaching to enable pupils to make good progress.

 Statutory testing